 Red Schoolhouse?
 You may wonder how a “Red Schoolhouse” might be associated with Bender Tree.
 I learned shortly after purchasing the land on Rt.
 193 and Sheffield Rd.
 (1987) there was once a one room schoolhouse located on the property.
-The information spiked my interest.
-Soon I was looking for any data the neighbors could give me.
+That spiked my interest.
+Soon I was looking for any information the neighbors could give me.
 A few of the senior members of the neighborhood knew of it.
 They shared what they could.
-I was given a photo of a person with a small building over her shoulder in the background, and a testimony from an 82 year old woman who actually attended the school.
-She said the school was removed in 1936 and the lumber recycled to build a house nearby.
+I was given a photo of Pat (Nicka) Maki (shown here) with a the schoolhouse over her shoulder in the background, and a testimony from her mother who actually attended the school.
+She said the school was removed in 1936 and the lumber recycled to build a house at Fox Farm.
 I also discovered a buried foundation when digging a trench for an electrical line.
 A large apple tree had grown next to what appeared to be a remnant of a concrete entrance.
 For many years that was about all I knew.

-For approximately 107 years from 1829 to 1936 there was a building called “Red Schoolhouse” in Sheffield Center on the northwest corner of Sheffield Road.
-It was also used for elections, community events including sports, and church services.
+For approximately 107 years from 1829 to 1936 there was a building called “Red Schoolhouse” in Sheffield Center on the northwest corner of Sheffield Road where Bender Tree is now located.
+The schoolhouse was also used for elections, community events including sports, and church services.
 Thanks to Barbara J. Hamilton and her book Where Have all the Schoolhouses Gone?
 There is a bit more we know about the history of the one room schoolhouse called “Red Schoolhouse”.